michele1783/ADM-HW3/README.md

 ## Content Description
 - `funzioni.py` is a custom module where you can find all our functions that were used in main;
-- `Homework.ipynb` is the notebook containing the code used to get the answers and the theoretical question.
+- `Homework.ipynb` is the notebook containing the code used to get the answers and the theoretical question;
-- We have not put the dataset.tsv file, the vocabulary.json file and urls.txt
+- we have not put the *dataset.tsv* file, the *vocabulary.json* file and *urls.txt*

  ## Group Members [Group 21]
  Daniel Losada Molina - GitHub: [DanielLosada](https://github.com/DanielLosada)